person addicted to social media

 Most people will agree to at least one of these points.
 Smart phones have wired us at cost of our time, health and relationships.

-So this stage of the digital detox challenge is essentially the warm-up part to slowly get you unwired from your mobile.
+This is essentially the warm-up part to slowly get you unwired from your mobile.
 These are very simple tasks but be mindful you will experience the urge to grab your phone, but don’t give in.
+Let’s begin!

 Day 1: